Albertine Agnes of Nassau: Regency

 After the death of her husband in 1664, she became regent for her son in Friesland, Groningen and Drenthe.
 In 1665, both England and the bishopric of Münster declared war on the Netherlands.
 Because most of the money for defence had been used for the fleet, the army had been neglected.
 When Groningen was under siege, Albertine Agnes hastened to the city to give moral support.
 Pressure by King Louis XIV of France, then an ally, forced the forces of her enemies retreated, but six years later the Netherlands were attacked from the south, by the French under Louis XIV and from the north by the bishop of Münster and archbishop of Cologne.
 She organised defence and kept morale high.

-In 1676 Albertine Agnes bought a country seat in Oranjewoud and called it Oranjewoud Palace.
+In 1676 Albertine Agnes bought a country seat in Oranjewoud and named it the Palace of Oranjewoud.
 It was here that she died in 1696.
 She also had Schloss Oranienstein built from 1672 as her new residence at Diez.